-- Specialist in large volumes (1 kilo lasagnes) - Transfer of the Vamos installation from Wanze to Marche-en-Famenne: successful after some initial start-up problems - second half of 2014 - Significant investments in the production line (better performance) - capacity on our lines, better cost control - M3, the new ERP system for Ter Beke
+- Specialist in large volumes (1 kilo lasagnes) - Transfer of the Vamos installation from Wanze to Marche-en-Famenne: successfu after some initial start-up problems - Continuation of the improved results of the second half of 2014 - Significant investments in the production line (better performance) - Startup of the production night shift: more capacity on our lines, better cost control - October 2015: successful launch of Infor M3, the new ERP system for Ter Beke including pâté, cooked ham and cooked sausage - which led to growth in sales and the conclusion of important contracts. - Strengthening of the product development organisation with a focus on quality, culinary aspects and innovation - Introduction of performance behaviour as a driving force for improving results.
+Monitoring and evaluation of: - Performance of improvement teams: slicing losses, manpower, etc. (performance management) - Behaviour: development and steering of desired behaviour (behaviour management) - Daily control as guarantee for constant output - Foundation laid for further growth and improvement in results in 2016.